 Bluehost provides three shared hosting options to choose from.

 However please note that advertised pricing below is a low introductory rate for a three-year term.
 Rates for shorter plans are more and you can’t get anything lower than 12 months.

 Also, the word ‘unlimited’ doesn’t always mean unlimited (as discussed in the last section).

-- Business Pro plan: Their largest plan comes in at $13.95 per month, providing ‘unlimited’ websites, storage, bandwidth, email account and email storage.
+- Prime plan: Their largest plan comes normally at $5.45 per month, providing ‘unlimited’ websites, storage, bandwidth, email account and email storage.
+(Currently On Sale)